Industrial hemp taskforce

 - consider uses of industrial hemp in other jurisdictions and appropriate learnings for Victoria

 - examine how the Victorian Government can support industry development and growth across Victoria

 - examine the regulatory and licencing framework for hemp cultivation and hemp products

 - consider any other relevant matters

-The taskforce has released its findings which highlights a range of opportunities including the potential use of hemp for the building, food, beverage, cosmetic and pet food industries.
+The taskforce released its interim findings in 2020 which highlighted a range of opportunities including the potential use of hemp for the building, food, beverage, cosmetic and pet food industries.
 Challenges to be addressed include a lack of processing capability, regulatory barriers, knowledge gaps in crop varieties and agronomy, as well as data gaps to support business viability.